MyersResearchGroup/myersresearchgroup.github.io/content/authors/Curt-Nelson/_index.md

 - PhD Alumni
 - Asynchronous Verification
 - ATACS

+#any user groups to display on the page
+display_groups:
+- ATACS Tool
+- Asynchronous Verification Area
 ---
 Recently retired professor of electrical engineering gat Walla Walla University.
 Worked with Chris on Technology mapping of timed circuits.